 Strong City has acted as the fiscal sponsor for at least eight groups that collectively won $1.1 million in public funding during the first round of Children & Youth awards in 2018.

-A question for investigators: Did Strong City commingle client funds with the nonprofit’s own funds?
+A question for investigators: Did Strong City commingle client money with its own funds?

 In addition, the nonprofit has picked up another $1.6 million from the Board of Estimates for homelessness, adult literacy and recreation programs, plus an unknown amount of money from City Schools for community school and literacy programs.